-Traffic, transit, pedestrian and parking conditions during the period where construction worker vehicle and truck trips are anticipated to be highest were evaluated for the 6:00 to 7:00 AM and the 3:00 to 4:00 PM midday peak hours.
-According to the assessment of conditions during peak construction activity, no significant adverse impacts to transit or parking are anticipated.
+Traffic conditions during the period where construction worker vehicle and truck trips are anticipated to be highest were evaluated for the 6:00 to 7:00 AM and the 3:00 to 4:00 PM peak hours.
 The traffic analysis analyzed conditions at 11 intersections around the project site.
-The potential for significant adverse traffic impacts due to traffic associated with construction worker vehicles and trucks were identified for seven analyzed intersections during the construction AM peak hour and two analyzed intersections during the construction midday peak hour.
-A total of 13 and three lane group impacts were identified at analyzed intersections during the construction AM and midday peak hours, respectively.
+Significant adverse traffic impacts were identified for five intersections during the construction AM peak hour and two intersections during the construction PM peak hour.
+A total of 10 and 2 lane group impacts were identified at analyzed intersections during the construction AM and PM peak hours, respectively.
 Although impacts resulting from construction activity would be temporary, measures to mitigation these temporary impacts were investigated and proposed measures are discussed below in the "Mitigation" section below.